 Hunting for survival

-One recent May morning, as the grass covering the rolling hills of rural Yuba County was just beginning to brown, a Sonoran Harris’s hawk named Mariposa perched patiently in a cluster of oak trees, her gaze fixed on a young woman circled by a half-dozen other people in the meadow below.
+On a recent morning in the rolling hills of rural Yuba County, a Sonoran Harris’ hawk named Mariposa perched patiently in a cluster of oak trees, her gaze fixed on a young woman circled by a half-dozen other people in the meadow below.
 The hawk stood, unflinching, as the woman counted slowly, raising and lowering her arm in an exaggerated fashion until—on “Three!”—she tossed the partial carcass of a quail chick straight into the air.

-About 30 minutes earlier, the woman—like most other visitors to West Coast Falconry—had never come nose-to-beak with a bird of prey, and certainly never worn one of the gauntlet-like leather falconer’s gloves covering the left hands of everyone in the group.
+About 30 minutes earlier, the woman—like most other visitors to West Coast Falconry (WCF)—had never come nose-to-beak with a bird of prey, and certainly never worn one of the gauntlet-like leather falconer’s gloves covering the left hands of everyone in the group.

-The latter charge is indeed a rare opportunity, as there are only about 700 licensed falconers in California, and 4,000 nationwide.
+Such an opportunity is indeed rare, as there are only about 700 licensed falconers in California, and 4,000 nationwide.

 Trump attacks hawks

-Raptors, and indeed all wild birds, face a new threat: changes to the century-old Migratory Bird Treaty Act (MBTA) enacted by the Trump Administration last December.
-That’s when the Interior Department released a legal opinion stating “the take [killing] of birds resulting from an activity is not prohibited by the Migratory Bird Treaty Act when the underlying purpose of that activity is not to take birds.”
-That means companies and individuals who “unintentionally” or “incidentally” kill large amounts of birds via various means including oil spills, waste oil pits, rodenticides, communication towers or wind farms can’t be penalized for large-scale bird carnage that often results from such practices.
+Raptors, and indeed all wild birds, face a new threat: changes to the century-old Migratory Bird Treaty Act (MBTA) enacted by the Trump administration last December, when the Interior Department released a legal opinion stating “the take [killing] of birds resulting from an activity is not prohibited by the Migratory Bird Treaty Act when the underlying purpose of that activity is not to take birds.”
+That means companies and individuals who “unintentionally” or “incidentally” kill large numbers of birds via various means including oil spills, waste oil pits, rodenticides, communication towers, wind farms or other financial pursuits can’t be penalized.

-According to the National Audubon Society, which, paradoxically, slated 2018 as a celebration of the MBTA’s centennial anniversary—the White House’s recent rollback on protection will benefit oil companies more than any other industry.
-Those companies are responsible for more than 90 percent of prosecutions for illegal takes, with 2010’s Deepwater Horizon and 1989’s Exxon Valdez spills accounting for 97 precent of oil-company prosecutions based on the MTBA.
+According to the National Audubon Society—which, paradoxically, slated 2018 as a celebration of the MBTA’s centennial anniversary—the White House’s recent rollback on protection will benefit oil companies more than any other industry.
+Those companies are responsible for more than 90 percent of prosecutions for illegal takes, with 2010’s Deepwater Horizon and 1989’s Exxon Valdez spills accounting for 97 percent of oil-company prosecutions based on the MBTA.
 The new White House guidelines would protect corporations responsible for such cataclysmic disasters from litigation.

-Environmental groups aren’t letting the changes go unchallenged: on May 27, a consortium of environmental groups, including Audubon, American Bird Conservancy, and the Center for Biological Diversity, sued the Department of the Interior, Fish and Wildlife Service and the Interior Department’s principal deputy solicitor, Daniel Jorjani, over the changes.
-And in February, California Assemblymember Ash Kalra (D-San Jose) introduced legislation—Assembly Bill 2627—aimed at allowing the state’s Fish and Game Commission to protect birds from such threats in spite of the federal government’s new directives.
+Environmental groups aren’t letting the changes go unchallenged: On May 27, a consortium including Audubon, American Bird Conservancy and the Center for Biological Diversity sued the Department of the Interior; its principal deputy solicitor, Daniel Jorjani; and the Fish and Wildlife Service.
+And in February, California Assemblyman Ash Kalra (D-San Jose) introduced Assembly Bill 2627, which is aimed at allowing the state’s Fish and Game Commission to protect birds from such threats in spite of the federal government’s new directives.
 The bill is currently winding its way through the legislative process.

 Raptors and their allies

-Marden, WCF’s owner, is driven by old-fashioned conservationist values.
+Marden, owner of West Coast Falconry, is driven by old-fashioned conservationist values.
 “That’s so Trump,” she said of the MBTA changes.
 “I hope we survive this, I really do.
 The whole administration freaks me out, and so does the amount of support he gets for crap like that.
-I sometimes want to tell people, ’You guys, take your heads out of your backsides, it’s scientifically proven that our planet can’t survive the way we’re going.’”
+I sometimes want to tell people, ‘You guys, take your heads out of your backsides, it’s scientifically proven that our planet can’t survive the way we’re going.’”

 Marden spoke on the back patio of WCF, which she describes as a “practical zoo.”
 The ranch-like property serves as home to her and roughly two-dozen raptors, as well as cats, dogs, chickens, canaries and a cow.